Call for Applications for the Rackham Professional Development Leader (RPDL) Program

 We seek to create a diverse RPDL cohort, with 15 graduate students from across the university.
 We will seek representation from a diverse range of departments.

 - Attend a mandatory half-day orientation training 12:00 to 5:00 p.m. on August 29, as well as RPDL meetings 1 to 2 times per month throughout the academic year

-- Plan one departmental and/or school program (e.g., workshop, panel, dialogue, etc.) of their choosing related to professional development (career exploration, job search, internships, skill development, preparing future faculty, DE&I, etc.) over the course of the 2017-18 academic year.
+- Plan one departmental and/or school programs (e.g., workshops, panels, dialogues, etc.) of their choosing related to professional development (career exploration, job search, internships, skill development, preparing future faculty, DEI, etc.) in winter 2019

-- RPDLs will receive an annual stipend of $2,000
+- RPDLs will receive an annual stipend of $2,500

 RPDL applicants should submit the following materials to email@example.com:

 - A cover letter explaining your past experiences and qualifications for the position, as well as how the position fits in your long-term professional goals.
 Please indicate which project(s) from the list above you are interested in supporting and your qualifications and skills for the project(s).
 Please share any professional development leadership experiences on campus and/or nationally.
 Please note all CRLT and IGR training workshops you have attended.

 - A C.V./resume.

 - At least one letter of recommendation from a faculty member or a university staff member who can speak to your leadership in the area of professional development.